Concurrency is working on multiple things at the same time. In Python, concurrency can be reached in several ways:

 There are two ways of using more processors:

 - Using multiple processors and/or cores within the same machine.
-In Python, this can be done with the multiprocessing library.
+In Python, we can do so with the multiprocessing library.

 - Using a network of computers to use many processors, spread over multiple machines.
 We call this distributed computing.

 The multiprocessing library, in terms of usage, is very similar to the threading library.
 A question that might arise is: why should you even consider threading?
-The answer can be guessed.
+You can guess the answer.
 Threading is ‘lighter’: it requires less memory since it only requires one running Python interpreter.
 Spawning new processes has its overhead as well.
 So if your code is I/O bound, threading is likely good enough and more efficient and lightweight.

 Should I look into Python concurrency?